Germany: Synagogue vandalism condemned by lawmakers, religious leaders | DW | 12.05.2021

-Politicians and religious leaders have called for greater protection at Jewish synagogues after attacks in Bonn (above) and Münster
+Politicians and religious leaders have called for more security at synagogues after vandalism in Bonn (above) and Münster

-German lawmakers as well as religious leaders on Wednesday condemned vandalism against Jewish synagogues, and the desecration of a memorial for another synagogue destroyed by the Nazis in 1938.
+German lawmakers and religious leaders on Wednesday condemned vandalism against Jewish synagogues, and the desecration of a memorial for another synagogue destroyed by the Nazis in 1938.

 All three of the incidents occurred on Tuesday night in the cities of Bonn, Düsseldorf and Münster in the western state of North Rhine-Westphalia (NRW).